 The Engineering Division is primarily responsible for the oversight of public infrastructure installation throughout the Town.
 These improvements are the outcome of private development and the Town's Capital Investment Program.
-The division provides review, approval and inspection for much public infrastructure (i.e., water, sewer, drainage and streets) installed as part of the private development as well as management of all Development Agreement Contracts.
+The division provides review, approval and inspection for public infrastructure (i.e., water, sewer, drainage and streets) installed as part of the private development as well as management of all Development Agreement Contracts.
 Recently, the Division has begun in-house design for certain projects.
-Staff coordinates the planning, design, bidding, project management and inspection of all public infrastructure for Capital Investment Projects within the Town of Collierville.
-If your answers to your questions can't be found online, please email or feel free call us at 901.457.2340.
+Staff coordinates the planning, design, bidding, project management and inspection of most public infrastructure for Capital Investment Projects within the Town of Collierville.
+If answers to your questions can't be found online, please email or feel free call us at 901.457.2340.

 Frequently Asked Questions